torakaswp/post-expirator/readme.txt

 1. Adding expiration date to a post
 2. Viewing the exipiration dates on the post overview screen
 3. Settings screen
+4. Adding expiration date to a post (Gutenberg editor)

 == Changelog ==

+**Version 2.4.0.2**

+* New: Compatible with Gutenberg and Classic editor.
+* Fix: Change deprecated jQuery function '.live' to '.on'

 **Version 2.4.0**